 Ronneby, Sölvesborg and Karlshamn

 Blekinge is also known for the old spa Ronneby Brunn.
-Today there is the large Ronneby Brunn spa hotel with a widely used conference centre and a beautiful park.
+Today there is the large Ronneby Brunn spa hotel with a beautiful park.

 On the coast is Sölvesborg with its narrow alleys, a church from the 13th century, and Europe’s longest pedestrian bridge.